Application Form Click Here

 There is a transformation underway in the village of Blyth.
 While remaining true to its vision of a vibrant village with historic appeal, private investment is creating a positive momentum for a revitalized and renewed community.
 The spirit of collaboration was apparent in many of the projects completed or initiated in 2012, from a successful inaugural year for the Business Improvement Area (BIA) and Buskerfest to a renewed look at well-established partnerships.
-Looking forward, public investment in infrastructure will ensure that the growth and vitality of this village will continue through 2013 and beyond.
-Below is a list of some of the accomplishments realized in 2012 as well as a look ahead to the plans for 2013.
+Looking forward, public investment in infrastructure will ensure that the growth and vitality of this village will continue through 2014 and beyond.
+Below is a list of some of our recent accomplishments as well as plans for things to come.

 Read the full article here